 Third, Beth Moore is one of the most popular teachers and preachers in modern evangelicalism.
 As my fellow AB blogger Chris Gehrz has written, Beth Moore “has approximately seven times as many [Twitter] follwers as Russell [Moore].”
 This is especially significant giving how few female leaders exist–90% of pastors in evangelical churches are men, for example.
 I have even written in Christianity Today and at the Anxious Bench about how the fear of female leaders persists even in Christian academia.
 Jonathan Merritt, along with Rachel Held Evans, have called attention to the persistent lack of female speakers and leaders at evangelical conferences.
 In 2013 he found that women represented only 19% of speakers at major Christian conferences.
 “We can say that most conferences have some serious work to do if they want their stage to look anything like the 21st century church.”
 Beth Moore, however, has 863 thousand twitter followers.
 Just for comparison, Desiring God has 474 thousand twitter followers while the 2019 passion conference has only 192 thousand followers.
 Beth Moore is also consistently one of the female speakers to preach at major Christian conferences.
 Her books are consistently best sellers.

 If Beth Moore decides to shake American evangelicalism, she has the twitter followers and book readers to do it.
-If she decides to move openly to support women preachers and teachers, she could reshape American Christianity.

 I think what is most important about Beth Moore is that she really isn’t anomalous.
 Modern Evangelical Americans don’t seem to get this.
 Beth Moore is not an anomalous figure in church history.
 In my recent blog series on Paul (which I will finish next time), I have been trying to help evangelical Christians understand that our modern perspective on gender roles stems from a handful of scriptures that have only recently emerged as significantly influential.
 Women throughout church history were mostly not limited to the lens of Ephesians 5 and 1 Timothy 2 (definitely not in the same way that we use these verse today).
 Just see my last post, Paul Interrupted: A Medieval Perspective.
 Despite how rare Beth Moore seems in the mostly masculine world of American Evangelicalism, she fits well within the long history of female preachers, teachers, and leaders from the ancient, medieval and early modern church.
 For example, more and more evidence suggests that women really were bishops and priests in ancient Christianity–which fits perfectly with Paul’s mention of Priscilla, Phoebe, and Junia.
 Also, when we move beyond our Western (and mostly North Atlantic) perspective, we find that Beth Moore as a female preacher and leader fits more comfortably in global Christianity.
 China, for example, has a long history of ordaining women pastors and evangelists.
 Next time I am going to talk about an Ethiopian female preacher and teacher, Walatta Petros, so stay tuned.
 Walatta Petros taught, preached, and called men on the carpet in seventeenth-century Africa–just like Beth Moore does in 21st century America.